Top 10 Alex Van Halen Songs

-His dynamic and underrated playing has helped their eponymous group weather a series of lineup changes and stay atop the rock heap for decades now, keeping up with – and frequently starting – many genre-shifting trends.
-Here are 10 tracks that show just how strong a foundation the elder Van Halen has created for the group's success.
+His dynamic and underrated playing helped their eponymous group weather a series of lineup changes and stay atop the rock heap for decades, keeping up with – and frequently starting –many genre-shifting trends.
+Here are 10 tracks that show just how strong a foundation the elder Van Halen created for the group's success.
 Bottoms up!

-The long-awaited A Different Kind of Truth album proved that we're not nearly done hearing great new Alex Van Halen songs.
+The long-awaited A Different Kind of Truth album proved that we were not nearly done hearing great new Alex Van Halen songs.
 He's in fine form throughout, from the heavy swing of "She's the Woman" and "Outta Space" to the more restrained touches displayed on the smoldering "You and Your Blues."
 But "As Is" is the song where Alex really takes center stage.
 Right from the start, it's he, not Eddie, who leads the charge through this dizzyingly dynamic rocker.
 If you ask us – and sadly, nobody did – this is the song the group should have used to open the show on the album's supporting tour.

 Yes, we're leaving a lot of prime '70s and '80s tracks off in favor of this far more obscure number from the last, comparatively spotty "Van Hagar" album.
 But we love it when the Van Halen brothers wander into progressive rock territory – see also "Mine All Mine" and below, "Pleasure Dome" – and Alex's work breaking down and then re-starting this one at around the 2:30 mark always gets our blood pumping.